chuanhao01/Learning-Github/README.md

-# Personal Finacnce Tracker
+# Personal Finance Tracker

 ## Description
-This is a personal finace tracker I made using python and Google Drive and Sheet API.
+This is a personal finace tracker I made using python and Google's APIs.
 Tkinter was used to create a Graphical User Interface(GUI) to make taking user inputs and displaying information easier.
 Pandas was used to analyse the data taken from Google Sheets easier.
 > Note: A more detailed doccumentation and description is on the wiki

 ## Getting Started